eddieantonio/blog/_posts/2015-10-06-web-development-questions.md

 A while ago, I compiled a list of sample interview questions for a friend wanting to apply for front-end web development jobs; The following is what I came up with.
-It is by no means "complete" or "comprehensive", but it does contain several items an aspiring applicant might want to know about.
+It is by no means complete or comprehensive, but it does contain several items an aspiring applicant might want to know about.
 Note: several of these questions are trick questions meant to mislead a nervous applicant (it's mean, I know, but gotta be confident about your knowledge!).